• Skip to primary navigation

 Some Short History of Cammag

-A short history of the Cammag or Shinty Stick has given below.
+A short history of the Cammag or Shinty Stick is given below.

 3. During the 19th century, the popularity of Cammag began to decline due to the emergence of other sports such as football and cricket.
-However, the sport was kept alive by a small group of enthusiasts who continued to play it on a regular basis.
+However, the sport was kept alive by a small group of enthusiasts who continued to play it regularly.

 4. In the early 20th century, efforts were made to revive the sport and bring it to a wider audience.
 In 1904, the first Cammag Association was formed, and the rules of the game were standardized.
 Tournaments and matches were organized, and the sport began to gain popularity once again.